ThePJNinja/Chars/chars/Brikard.md

 #### Strengths:

-- Extremely calculated defense and hard to predict offense
+- Extremely calculated defense and hard to predict offense.
 - Pretty scary looking to those who don't know he's a big teddy bear.

 #### Weaknesses:

-- Putting lives on the line breaks Ember's scales of right/wrong.
-- Their power comes directly from their own will, so mindgames are particularly effective at weakening them.
-- Their transmutation technique can't be applied in quantities greater than their maximun aura released, so they aren't effective underwater or when someone keeps them wet constantly.
-Liquid water is more dense than steam, so it's more effective against them.
-	- This is NOT true in holy form.
-All their fire techniques use nuclear fusion rather than chemical combustion in that form, and therefore it's unaffected by water.
+- They run through their abilities quite quickly.
+You'll see all they have in a matter of moments.
+- His low accuracy and low stamina makes it so an agile foe able to dodge until he's exhausted.

 ``` ```